 The Department of Biological Sciences administers four majors:

-- Explore the fundamental characteristics of life from the molecular to the community/ecosystem level
+- Explore the fundamental properties of life from the molecular to the community/ecosystem level,

-- Evaluate critically this information through rigorous application of the scientific method, and
+- Critically evaluate life properties through rigorous application of the scientific method, and

-- Incorporate this body of information in the framework of modern evolutionary theory.
+- Incorporate this body of information into the framework of modern evolutionary theory.
 Laboratory and field work are important components of all four majors.